zbirow/Monster-Jam-Unpack/README.md

 | ident. | meta | zlib header | zlib Data |
 | ------ | ---- | ----------- | ----- |
 | 21 43 4D 50 | np.
 B3 00 00 00 | 78 9C | np.
 0B 49 AD 28 29 2D... |

+# Info!!!

+#### The file contains many of the same files.
+This is because the game loads a given amount of blocks from one location to load them as quickly as possible.
+Instead of looking for each file separately, it takes the location of the starting block and takes a given amount of them.